 Lately I’ve been noticing a lot of Facebook posts in my news feed with a specific request to “LIKE” the post.
 Sports teams are among the biggest offenders: Now don’t get me wrong.
 As a marketer I appreciate the use of a call to action to increase activity and engagement.
-It is an effective tactic and there are plenty of good ways to do it.
-Here are some more recent examples.

 The Fastest and Slowest News Sites in 2012

 It has been a couple years now since page speed has been an official Google ranking factor and one year since the launch of PageSpeed Online , the Web-based version of Google’s tool for analyzing site performance.